Fishing charters San Jose del Cabo

 The Ocean's Heavyweight

-Blue marlin are the heavyweight of the billfish world and one of the reasons San Jose del Cabo sits at the southern tip of the Baja California Peninsula on every serious angler's bucket list.
-The convergence of the Pacific Ocean and the Sea of Cortez creates current edges, temperature breaks and bait concentrations that hold blue marlin within reach of a single day trip from Puerto Los Cabos Marina.
+Blue marlin are the heavyweight of the billfish world and one of the reasons San José del Cabo sits on every serious angler's bucket list.
+At the southern tip of the Baja Peninsula, the Pacific Ocean meets the Sea of Cortez, creating current edges, temperature breaks, and bait concentrations that hold blue marlin within reach of a single day trip from Puerto Los Cabos Marina.

-At Daliken Sportfishing we run private offshore charters specifically built around chasing blue marlin during peak season.
+We run private offshore charters built specifically around chasing blue marlin during peak season.
 No shared boats, no booking agencies, no upselling.
-You speak directly with the team that runs the boats and the captains that find the fish.
+You speak directly with the team that runs the boats and the captains who find the fish.

 The Fish

 The Pacific blue marlin (Makaira nigricans) is one of the largest and most powerful pelagic predators in the ocean.
-According to NOAA Fisheries, the species is highly migratory and primarily inhabits tropical and subtropical pelagic waters of the Pacific and Atlantic.
+According to NOAA Fisheries, the species is highly migratory and inhabits tropical and subtropical pelagic waters.

-The current IGFA All Tackle World Record for Pacific blue marlin is 1,376 pounds, caught off Kona, Hawaii in 1982.
-Pacific blue marlin can exceed 14 feet in length and 1,000 pounds when conditions and age line up, though most fish landed sport fishing in the waters off San Jose del Cabo fall in the 200 to 400 pound range.
+The current IGFA All-Tackle world record is 1,376 pounds, caught off Kona, Hawaii in 1982.
+Pacific blue marlin can exceed 14 feet and 1,000 pounds, though most fish landed off San José del Cabo fall in the 200 to 400 pound range.

-Pacific blue marlin Makaira nigricans landed onboard with Daliken Sportfishing San Jose del Cabo
+Pacific blue marlin Makaira nigricans landed with Daliken Sportfishing San José del Cabo

-• Warm surface water from 80 to 86 degrees Fahrenheit during peak summer and fall
+• Warm surface water from 80 to 86 F during peak summer and fall

 • Submarine canyons and seamounts that concentrate bait at Gordo Banks and the 1150 Spot